Navel piercing: Jewelry

 Although navel bananabells are different from full rings, such as captive bead rings, which can also be worn in navel piercings, online body jewelry retailers and wholesalers tend to refer to these barbells as "belly rings".

 A new version of navel jewelry is on the market for those without pierced navels, which is based on the idea of clip-on earrings.

 Risks

-Navel piercings can be one of the slowest piercings to heal, with sources reporting a range of six months to two full years.
+Navel piercings can be one of the slowest piercings to heal, with healing times ranging from six months to two years.

 Navel piercings carry several risks, including: